-Unlike conventional systems installed to create individual zones, an addressable fire alarm system consists of one interface and central monitoring location; linking all smoke, fire, gas, emergency, and security devices throughout a home or property.
+Unlike conventional systems installed to create individual zones, an addressable fire alarm system consists of networks, one interface, and central monitoring location; linking all smoke, fire, gas, emergency, and security devices throughout a home or property.

 What is the difference between a conventional and addressable alarm system?